Passy: Landmarks

 Passy is home to the Musée Marmottan Monet, housed in the Château de la Muette, and the Jardin du Ranelagh park.
 It is served by the Ranelagh metro station.

 There is now a rue Benjamin Franklin and a square de Yorktown near the Trocadéro.

 A lively street in the area is Rue de Passy, which goes from La Muette to the Place de Costa Rica just behind the Trocadéro.
 It has boutiques and chain stores along its length.

 The Cimetière de Passy, located at 2, rue du Commandant Schœlsing, is the burial place for many well-known persons including American silent film star Pearl White, the painters Édouard Manet and Berthe Morisot, and composer Claude Debussy.

 Honoré de Balzac lived in Passy for over six years, and his house is now a museum (Maison de Balzac).

 The apartment in which Marlon Brando trysts with Maria Schneider in Bernardo Bertolucci's 1972 film Last Tango in Paris was located in Passy.

+Notre-Dame-de-Grace de Passy, the church where Brigitte Bardot married Roger Vadim in 1952.